 Tour sites and background information:

-After the May 6 launch at Trinity Lutheran Church, tours will start at City of Lancaster Visitor Center, 38 Penn Square.
-Generally tours will be conducted in groups of 10 to 15 guests, depending on volume; departures shortly after 11 AM and 2 PM on given first Saturdays.
+Tours start at City of Lancaster Visitor Center, 38 Penn Square.
+Generally tours will be conducted in groups of 10 to 15 guests, depending on volume.
 Here are some of the featured tour sites.

 1) Black Businesses on Penn Square